… Confusing isn’t it?

-There is a base price, a minimum amount of time required to set up a decent site .. if you are quoted anything under around £1500, then you will probably be missing some of the vital aspects which make an effective website.
-So don’t fall for the super cheap prices, land beware of those who overcharge and underdeliver.
+There is a base price, a minimum amount of time required to set up a decent site .. if you are quoted anything less than £1200 – £1400, then you will probably be missing some of the vital aspects which make an effective website.
+So don’t fall for the super-cheap prices, and beware of those who overcharge and underdeliver.

 It is also worth noting that WordPress sites, like others, require ongoing maintenance and security updates.
 It’s worth making sure you are aware of the site maintenance and hosting costs.
 These vary widely.

 Our advice is to reach out and communicate, find about more about the people you are entrusting your website development to, and try to get more than one quote and weigh up all the variants.
 Ask your web developer what is covered, be sensible, take into account the developers experience, skills, integrity, and past work, all of these things should factor in, you will have to interact and work with this person for a while.

 When you get a price that seems too good to be true, it probably is.